-Your letter must contain the number of additional days you would need to complete work.
-It must include the details of the delay such as:
+Your EOT letter should clearly state the number of additional days you would need to complete the work.
+It should also include details of the delay, such as:

 - The time or period when the delay occurred;

 - A copy of any previous notice you sent to the head contractor or client regarding a possible delay;

 - Any material or cost changes that have resulted from the delay;